Sites

 In the desktop app

 The Sites page (under Environment in the sidebar) is the home base for managing your sites.
-It lists every .test site in a scannable table you can act on inline, with the registration controls in the header.
+It lists every .test site as a scannable card you can act on, with the registration controls in the header.
 Most day-to-day site work happens here without touching the terminal.

-• Each row is a name.test site you can click to open in your browser, with a badge marking it parked or linked.
+- Each card is a site you can click to open in your browser (at its primary domain), with badges for

-For the full tour of the app, see Desktop App.
+For the full tour of the app, see Features.

 Create a new Laravel site